 How is this protocol approach different?

-- Can induce what were previously thought to be permanent and irreversible dyskinesias and choreiform movement disorder during treatment.
+7.)
+Removes concerns that symptoms previously thought to be L-dopa induced permanent and irreversible dyskinesias and choreiform movement disorder are not and are now manageable during treatment.

 8.)
 Removes concerns relating to a potential link between carbidopa, vitamin B6 depletion and the increasing Parkinson’s disease death rate (See the “Our Unique Approach” page on this website).